Elan456/cu-autograder-framework/README.md

 # Generic Autograder Framework
-Python based generic autograder framework for use with the [Gradescope](https://gradescope.com) autograder.
+Python-based generic autograder framework for use with the [Gradescope](https://gradescope.com) autograder.

 Originally based on the